raphaeldore/pinmarks/README.md

 pinmarks
 ========

-Pinmark is a single user bookmarks archiver and organizer tool heavily inspired by pinboard written with the Dropwizard java framework.
+Pinmarks is a single user bookmarks archiver and organizer tool heavily inspired by pinboard written with the Dropwizard java framework.
 This is a school project, it is in no way near perfect, and it has many flaws, but it works :).

 (I am aware that my tests need improvements!)